-The thyroid gland is a butterfly shaped gland, situated in the front part of your neck, which produces hormones needed for metabolism.
-These hormones regulate our metabolic rate and how fast or slow our organs and tissues function.
-Disordered thyroid function, therefore, upsets the whole rhythm of the body.
+It is a butterfly-shaped gland, situated in the front part of your neck, which produces hormones needed for normal metabolism.
+This regulate our metabolic rate and how fast or slow our organs and tissues function.
+Disordered function, therefore, upsets the whole rhythm of the body.

-Thyroid problems can affect weight, energy levels, appetite, and mood; but the effects will be different depending on whether the thyroid is over functioning or under functioning.
+Dysfunction can cause a number of different symptoms.
+This problems can affect weight, energy levels, appetite and mood; but the effects will be different depending on whether the gland is over-functioning or under functioning.

-Hyperthyroidism is a state of over activity of the thyroid gland with excessive production of thyroid hormones and an increased metabolic rate.
+Hyperthyroidism is a state of over-activity of the gland with excessive production of hormones and an increased metabolic rate – it’s as if the drums that set the rhythm for our bodies have sped up too much and are making everything function too fast.
 Symptoms of hyperthyroidism can include:

-Hypothyroidism is a state of under-activity of the thyroid gland with an underproduction of thyroid hormone.
-When your body does not produce enough of the thyroid hormone, the body’s metabolism slows so much that you can experience symptoms such as:
+Hypothyroidism, on the other hand, is a state of under-activity of the gland with an underproduction of hormone – as if the drums have slowed down and the beat that is running how our body functions are too slow.
+When your body does not produce enough of the hormone, the body’s metabolism slows so much that you can experience symptoms such as:

-By combining the wisdom of nutrition and herbal medicine we can assist in the management of thyroid conditions, helping you feel better.
+By combining the wisdom of nutrition and herbal medicine we can assist in the management of conditions, helping you feel your best.